How to Concrete in Fence Posts

 Step 3

 Pour around 6 inches of gravel into the hole and tap it firmly down using the post.
-Then reset your strings and use a post level to ensure the gravel base allows the post the stand straight.
+Then reset your strings and use a post level to ensure the gravel base allows the post to stand straight.

 It is essential that your posts all stand fully straight; otherwise, you will struggle when it comes to adding in your fence panels.